top of page

 Chenibec

-* Chenibec is protected by Plant Breeder's Rights in Canada (certificate number 6001) and by US Plant Patent in USA (US PP27, 872 P3).
+*Chenibec is protected by Plant Breeder's Rights in Canada (certificate number 6001) and a Plant Patent in the United States (US PP27, 872 P3).

 Juneaudor précoce